wateecuhs/neural_network/README.md

 # Neural Network

 Building a neural network from scratch.
-For now in python but I planned to do it in C and maybe Rust.
+For now in python but I plan on doing it in C and maybe Rust.
-Also will use this to train a digit recognition ML AI.
+Also will use this to do digit recognition using Machine Learning.

 ### Sources